ishantchauhan710/WriterAI/README.md

     │   ├── AppContext.js   # ReactJS ContextAPI file to allow all components access a particular react state easily │   └── index.js        # A ReactJS file to render all the data on web page └──

+## Setup [Backend]
+For this, you can refer to the [Backend Repository](https://github.com/Vaibhav2002/WriterAI-Backend) of WriterAI to setup and deploy the backend

 ## Attribution
 The project is built using [PlanetScale](https://planetscale.com/) for the [Hashnode X PlanetScale Hackathon](https://townhall.hashnode.com/planetscale-hackathon).